mcaskill/death-stranding/README.md

 This framework is based on the incredible work of @spenjer1, @Miloby, and @Helel_Ben who originally compiled the game's standard orders and published them on Reddit <sup>[[1][reddit-e3g1q8]]</sup> <sup>[[2][reddit-e3g2yg]]</sup> as a collection of HTML tables.

+I've verified the information and corrected errors, adding missing datum, and resolved some inconsistencies.

 The tables have been converted into JSON collections:

 * _Places_ — A list of facilities, shelters, camps, BT areas, and points of interest.
 * _Orders_ — A list of standard and premium deliveries and extracurricular activities.

-I'm currently in the process of double-checking the information to correct errors, add missing datum, and resolve some inconsistencies.

 A basic HTML table providing a human-readable look at the dataset is available in the `demo/html` branch or at [mcaskill.ca/death-stranding](https://mcaskill.ca/death-stranding/).